mchuangatmp/mparticle-android-media-sdk/README.md

 ## Include and Initialize the SDK

 Below summarizes the major steps to get the Android Media SDK up and running.
-In addition to the below, we have built a sample app that provides a more in depth look at how to send Media Events to Adobe's Heartbeat Kit.
+In addition to the below, we have built a sample app that provides a more in depth look at how to send `MediaEvent`s to Adobe's Heartbeat Kit.
 See that [sample app here](https://github.com/mParticle/mparticle-media-samples)

 You can grab the Core SDK via Maven Central.
 Please see the badge above and follow the [releases page](https://github.com/mParticle/mparticle-android-sdk/releases) to stay up to date with the latest version.